One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 Instead of hiring a public relations firm, take charge of your publicity.
 Put it out there if you have a great story or an exciting product that people will want to write about!

-Contact bloggers and journalists who cover businesses similar to yours and let them know what you’re up to.
+Contact bloggers and journalists who cover businesses like yours and let them know what you’re up to.

-While most writers are swamped with requests, they are always on the lookout for a good story.
+While most writers are swamped with requests, they always look for a good story.

-To maximize your chances of success, make sure you approach the right outlets (don’t ask a tech writer to cover your clothing line, for example) and provide them with a convincing story.
+To maximize your chances of success, ensure you approach the right outlets (don’t ask a tech writer to cover your clothing line, for example) and provide them with a convincing story.

-When it comes to marketing a new business, press coverage is an excellent way to get your name out there.
+When marketing a new business, press coverage is an excellent way to get your name out there.

 Mercedes explains how she was able to obtain free coverage for her nine-month-old brand: